Joshua Yuan (engineer): Career

 Furthermore, his laboratory pursued a decade-long effort to define the structure-function relationship of lignin chemistry and its processing and products.
 In 2013, his laboratory then began using the microorganisms in the Rhodococcus genus in order to turn lignin into lipids, or fats, which can be used to produce biodiesel.
 Yuan later focused on converting lignin to plastics while also developing procedures to fractionate lignin for bioconversion.
 The work eventually led to the development of new biorefinery procedures to use both carbohydrate and lignin efficiently, and lower the bioplastics cost from lignin.
 Yuan's team also revealed that lignin chemical features such as molecular weight, uniformity, linkage, and functional groups could all impact lignin carbon fiber properties.
 The discoveries eventually guide the design of a new type of lignin to substantially improve carbon fiber properties and enable new plastic applications.
 As a result of his pioneering efforts of lignin conversion and photosynthetic hydrocarbon production, Yuan was recognized with a 2017 Innovation Award from Texas A&M Technology Commercialization.

 In 2022, Yuan left Texas A&M to become chair of the Department of Energy, Environmental & Chemical Engineering in the McKelvey School of Engineering at Washington University in St. Louis.
-Later that year, he co-developed a novel bioremediation technology for cleaning up per- and polyfluoroalkyl substances chemical pollutants.
-Yuan became a fellow of Royal Society of Chemistry in 2022.